Point Pleasant Park: History

-18th-19th Century
+18th-19th century

 St. Aspinquid Chapel

-St. Aspinquid's Chapel was established by Priest Louis-Pierre Thury at Chebucto (present day Halifax, Nova Scotia) in the late 17th century.
+St. Aspinquid's Chapel was established by a French missionary, Louis-Pierre Thury, at Chebucto (present day Halifax, Nova Scotia) in the late 17th century.
 The chapel is a natural stone amphitheatre located by Chain Rock Battery on the Northwest Arm at Point Pleasant Park.
 There are numerous notable people who were interred in the burial grounds around the chapel.
 The chapel was also the location of the Mi’kmaq celebration the Feast of St. Aspinquid (St. Aspinquid's Day), which was conducted through much of the 18th century.
 The Chapel is also the site of a battle during the French and Indian War between two Mi'kmaq chiefs (1760).

 Establishing Halifax

 In 1749, Edward Cornwallis arrived under instruction of the British Government to create a sizeable military and civilian settlement of 4000 in Halifax which sparked Father Le Loutre's War.
 He first settled Point Pleasant Park but then, being too exposed to the elements, moved the settlement below Citadel Hill.
 Halifax was to become a strategic settlement for the British and fortifications were primarily intended to prevent enemy ships from getting into the Halifax Harbour.
 Fortifications began to be constructed at present-day Point Pleasant Park toward the end of the French and Indian War.

 There were a total of seven fortifications constructed: Chain Rock, Chain Battery, Point Pleasant Battery, Northwest Arm Battery, Fort Ogilvie, Prince of Wales Tower and Cambridge Battery.
 Most were rebuilt or modified four or five times over the subsequent 200 years.